axis-ve/AgentVault/README.md

     - `MCP_MAX_TOKENS`, `LOG_LEVEL`, `TIMEOUT_SECONDS`.

   ## Development
 - Run tests: `pytest -q`
 - Lint/format: add ruff/black if desired.

+Note on Python 3.13:
+- Some packages (e.g., `tiktoken`) may not ship wheels for Python 3.13.
+- This project makes `tiktoken` optional; installation succeeds without it, and token counting falls back to a heuristic.

   ## Maintainer Prompt Pack
   - Use docs/prompt-pack.md as your System prompt in an MCP client to enforce